mnubo/docker-images/README.md

 An Elasticsearch image for running automated tests.
 It is basically the official Elasticsearch image minus the volume, so we can retain data in the container when committing.

+## mnubo/mysql

+A Mysql image for running automated tests.
+It is basically the official Mysql image minus the volume, so we can retain data in the container when committing.